Rosebush Pruning: Production

+Development

-The film is produced by The Apartment Pictures in partnership with Match Factory Productions, Mubi, Kavac Film and Rai Cinema, and directed by Karim Aïnouz.
-It is written by Efthimis Filippou and adapted from Marco Bellocchio’s debut feature Fists in the Pocket.
-Viola Fügen and Michael Weber are producing for The Match Factory, as well as handling sales.
+The film is produced by The Apartment Pictures in partnership with Match Factory Productions, Mubi, Kavac Film and Rai Cinema, and is directed by Karim Aïnouz.

+It is written by Efthimis Filippou and inspired by Marco Bellocchio's debut feature Fists in the Pocket.

+Viola Fügen and Michael Weber produced for The Match Factory, also handling worldwide sales.
+Simone Gattoni produced for Kavac Film, alongside Annamaria Morelli for The Apartment and Vladimir Zemtsov for Gold Rush Pictures.
+Spanish co-producers included Andreas Wentz and Juan Cano “Nono” for SUR FILM, while Rachel Dargavel served as co-producer for the UK's Crybaby.

+The executive producers were Lota Dascioraite, Mitch Oliver, Catherine Boily, Kateryna Merkt, Matthew E Chausse, Pietro Caracciolo, Lorenza Veronica, Alessandro Del Vigna, Guilherme Cezar Coelho, Fernando Loureiro, Gabriel Amaral, and Morwin Schmookler.

 Kristen Stewart, Josh O'Connor and Elle Fanning joined the cast of Rosebushpruning in May 2023.
 In September 2024, it was announced Riley Keough and Callum Turner had replaced Stewart and O'Connor due to scheduling conflicts.
 Also joining the cast at this time were Jamie Bell, Lukas Gage, Tracy Letts, Elena Anaya and Pamela Anderson with the title format changing to Rosebush Pruning.

+Rosebush Pruning is Aïnouz's second English language feature film following Firebrand (2023).

+Filming

-Principal photography began in Spain on September 26 and wrapped November 9, lasting around 35 days.
-Shooting locations included Castellterçol, Catalonia.
-As of February 2025, filming for Rosebush Pruning has already been completed.
+Principal photography began in Spain on 26 September 2024 and wrapped 9 November, lasting approximately 35 days.
+Shooting locations included Castellterçol, Catalonia, and Barcelona.

+Release

+It had its world premiere at the 76th Berlin International Film Festival on 14 February 2026.
+It is scheduled to be released in Germany by Mubi on 23 April.
+Mubi will also handle distribution in Italy, North America, UK & Ireland.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 11 critics, indicating "mixed or average" reviews.

+Indiewire's David Opie describing it as "wearying and amusing in equal measure", and The Hollywood Reporters David Rooney summarising it as "shallowness with style in mixed-bag satire".